 Windscreens can be used in studio performance settings, but they are designed for live performances where air pressure from weather and unwanted background noises can be filtered out from the mic.

-You may or may not have noticed this when hearing someone perform live using a windscreen: they also dampen the higher frequencies of your vocals, which can give your performance a warm, or muffled sound.
+You may or may not have noticed this when hearing someone perform live using a windscreen: they also dampen the higher frequencies of your vocals, which can give your performance a warm or muffled sound.

 Clicks and pops from consonants, spit, and your tongue that have nothing to do with air pressure or wind will still come clearly through a mic with a windscreen.
 While pop filters don't completely stop these noises, they simply do a better job at trying.

 Now that you have a good idea of what both can do for you, you may be asking yourself if you could use both at the same time in a recording studio setting.
 Many will say that this is overkill, but it's really up to your mic and your sound preference.

 If you're like me and need more help with plosives, try speaking a little bit further from the mic to lessen the presence of those unwanted sounds.
 Another tip is to smile while singing or speaking to avoid pops in your "b" and "p" consonants.

 Related Post: Best Vocal Amps For Live Performances

-As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
-Her most recent creative collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
-Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!
+As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, and features, Yona spends her time creating and marketing new music and helpful resources for creators.
+Her recent collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
+Check out Yona’s latest releases on her Spotify, her Youtube and share if you like it!

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her song services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.
 As an Amazon Associate, Yona Marie earns from qualifying purchases.
 Amazon and other affiliate products are recommended to genuinely help readers and keep this site up and running as well.